saint11/DeadWeight/source/index.md

 The goal of **Dead Weight** is to capture the classic feeling of dungeon crawling tabletop RPGs and board games.
 It is inspired by many others, borrowing a lot from Blades in the Dark, HeroQuest (the board game), Knave, The Black Hack and Torchbearer.

-This system is released under  [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/),you are free to hack, copy, change and even sell works derivative from this system, as long you give proper attribution.

-This game was designed and illustrated by me, [Pedro Medeiros](http://www.saint11.org) and if you like what I'm doing, you may consider supporting me on [Patreon](https://www.patreon.com/saint11).

 ![](images/weaver.png "a knight dying in a dungeon"){.left .print}